 Sometimes drivers even change these settings multiple times over the course of a lap.
 There have been cases where a driver needs to change settings to override the electronics on the car, which requires scrolling through multiple menus all while going at 200MPH and their race engineer explaining to them what to do.

-So how are these drivers able to train in order to stay fit enough to endure these extreme conditions in a Formula 1 car?
-Most drivers train every single day, sometimes even twice a day.
+Most F1 drivers train every single day, sometimes even twice a day.
 However, the best fitness is their race fitness which you can only experience from driving a Formula 1 car.

 Drivers use weight helmets to train their necks and simulate the G forces they will experience in the car.
 They also focus heavily on core training in order to stay strong enough to keep the car under control for the entire duration of the race.

 Many drivers use marathons and Iron Man events during the off season to stay fit enough and to prepare for the upcoming racing season.
 Drivers focus on overall strength and stamina during their training sessions.

 However, you won’t find these drivers looking like bodybuilders.
 They stick a strict diet and training regime and most weigh under 80kg.
 This is because in formula 1, the teams try to keep everything on the car as light as possible to make the car as fast as possible.